biorack/metatlas/docs/source/admin.rst

 libraries stored there.
 See the ``installation`` instructions for how to users are meant to use it.
 You can ``pip install`` and ``conda install``.
-The packages required for ``metatlas`` are listed the ``setup.py``, except for qgrid, which was installed directly from the QGrid repo as ``pip install https://github.com/quantopian/qgrid/``.
+The packages required for ``metatlas`` are listed the ``setup.py``, except for

+qgrid, which was installed directly from the
+QGrid repo as ``pip install https://github.com/quantopian/qgrid/``

+and

+RDKit, which was installed from the rdkit conda build as ``conda install -c https://conda.anaconda.org/rdkit rdkit``

 R packages
 ==========